 The exact guidelines for how you should use ovulation tests depend on how regular and long your cycles are.
 “Textbook” cycles are 28 days, with ovulation occurring on day 14.
 In these cases, ovulation test manufacturers recommend starting to test a couple of days before the anticipated day of ovulation.

 Chances are, though, that you don’t have a “textbook” cycle — simply because most people don’t.
 Cycles are commonly shorter or longer than 28 days, and it isn’t always the case that ovulation happens exactly in the middle of the cycle.
 If this sounds like you, the conservative approach would be to start testing a couple of days after your period ends and to continue testing until you get indications that ovulation is coming up.
-While you can use counting-based methods (literally counting the days of your cycles) to estimate when ovulation might occur, and therefore when you should start using LH test strips, they’re not always the most accurate (see below for more on this!) and should be used with caution.
+For example, for our Ovulation Test, we recommend you start testing 19 days before the start of your period.
+To figure out when that is, you’ll need to determine your cycle length and subtract 19 days from that number.

 Give me the numbers: How accurate are ovulation tests?